sms2015/Portfolio2/readme.txt

 calculating monthly averages.

 HOW TO USE:
-download the IS602_FinalProject.tar, this file contains all files needed EXCEPT the ghcd_all.tar.gz file which was too large to include in this file.
+Download the Python Weather Project.tar and extract all files, this file contains all files needed EXCEPT the ghcd_all.tar.gz file which was too large to include in this file.
+The ghcnd_all.tar.gz file must be downloaded from the NOAA ftp site: ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/

 The user will be presented with two options
 Select 0 to run all of the extraction and processing functions to create the